awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-executeec2rescue.md

  **Description**

-This document will use the EC2Rescue tool to troubleshoot and where possible repair common connectivity issues with the specified EC2 instance for Linux or Windows Server\.
+This runbook will use the EC2Rescue tool to troubleshoot and where possible repair common connectivity issues with the specified EC2 instance for Linux or Windows Server\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSSupport-ExecuteEC2Rescue)